 - On this site we summarized those drugs of which there are reports in the literature on an association between these drugs and the Brugada syndrome

-- We advice our Brugada syndrome patients to give this letter to all of their health care providers.
+- We advise our Brugada syndrome patients to give this letter to all of their health care providers.